THIS MONTH’S HIGHLIGHTS:

 Plants Harmful to Kids and Pets

-of monthly newsletters.
+The first edition of Klein’s e-newsletter was sent out December 1, 2006 and has been sent out every first of the month since.
 A big ‘Thank You’ to our thousands of subscribers.
-We enjoy writing it, we enjoy sharing it and we appreciate your comments and feedback.
-For a look back, check out our very first newsletter from December 2006 @ kleinsfloral.com/cms/newsletters/December06.pdf
+We enjoy compiling it, we enjoy sharing it and we appreciate your comments and feedback.

 10 GREAT GIFT IDEAS FROM KLEIN’S THIS HOLIDAY SEASON

-- An Olbrich Botanical Gardens Gift Membership.
+7. An Olbrich Botanical Gardens Gift Membership.
 Share a full year of beauty and inspiration!
 Choose from individual memberships (beginning at just $40) or Plus One ($50), Family ($55) or Family and Guest Memberships (just $65/year).
 Benefits include free entrance to many of Olbrich’s shows and exhibits and the Bolz Conservatory.
 Enjoy added savings at the gift shop and on most classes and seminars.
-Visit olbrich.org/membership/gift.cfmfor details.
+Visit olbrich.org/membership/gift.

-For more information on how to purchase a 2016 state park admission sticker, visit http://dnr.wi.gov/topic/parks.
+For more information on how to purchase a 2017 state park admission sticker, visit dnr.wi.gov/topic/parks.

-- Seed starting supplies such as seeds, grow lights, seed starting mixes, cell packs, and trays, peat or coir pots, plant tags and markers or a self-contained a growing kit.
+9. Seed starting supplies such as seeds, grow lights, seed starting mixes, cell packs, and trays, peat or coir pots, plant tags and markers or a self-contained a growing kit.
 Seeds for spring aren’t quite available at Klein’s but are available through many mail order sources.
-Check out the following: Cyndi’s Catalog of Garden Catalogsat gardenlist.com.
+Check out the following: Cyndi’s Catalog of Garden Catalogs at gardenlist.com.

-- Or, of course, a Klein’s gift certificate.
-Order one from the comfort of your home or office by clicking on kleinsfloral.com/gift.php.
+10. Or, of course, a Klein’s gift certificate.
+Order one from the comfort of your home or office by clicking on kleinsfloral.com/gift-

 DURING DECEMBER, ENJOY THESE END OF SEASON SAVINGS: